How Can I Avoid Complaints about Books I Teach?

 In terms of finding books, talk to your colleagues–in your grade level or department–about books.
 And get to know your school librarian–a terrific resource for everyone in the school.

-You may already know about the National Council of Teachers of English and the International Reading Association, two organizations that provide a wealth of information and resources for classroom teachers.
-Go to local and regional meetings of these fine national professional organizations.
-Read their journals.
+You may already know about the National Council of Teachers of English and the International Literacy Association, two organizations that provide a wealth of information and resources for classroom teachers.
+There are also professional organizations for other content areas, such as the National Council for the Social Studies and National Science Teachers Association.
+There are booklists and journals from these groups, and you may be able to connect with local or regional chapters as well.

 Finally, while you probably can’t avoid complaints, you certainly don’t want to invite them, either.